fivdi/pigpio/README.md

 Reads per second | 1,232,588 | 2,129,221
 Writes per second | 1,323,039 | 2,336,157
 Interrupts per second | 8,881 | 20,533

+## Limitations

+The pigpio Node.js package is a wrapper for the [pigpio C library](https://github.com/joan2937/pigpio) and can only be used by a single running process.
+This is a limitation of the pigpio C library.

 ## Related packages